getporter/porter/docs/content/slides/pack-your-bags/index.md

 ]

 ---
-class: center, middle

 # The Bundle Descriptor
+--

 * JSON!
+--

 * List of the invocation image(s) (with digests!)
+--

 * List of the application image(s) (with digests!)
+--

 * Definitions for inputs and outputs
+--

 * Can be signed

 ---
-name: sharing
-class: center, middle

-# So we can install things
+# Are we done?
-# So we can verify what we are going to install
 --

+* We can install (complicated) things

+--

+* We can verify what we are going to install

+--

-# How do we distribute bundles?
+* But how do we distribute bundles?

 ---
-class: center, middle

-## Sharing Images With OCI Registries (Docker Registries)
+# Sharing Images With OCI Registries (Docker Registries)

 .center[
   ![how docker shares](/images/pack-your-bags/ship-it.png)
 ]

 ---
-class: center, middle

-## Distributing App and Invocation Images is solved
+# Yes and...?
 --

+* Distributing App and Invocation Images is solved

+--

-## So what about the bundle?
+* So what about the bundle?

+--

+* It turns out OCI can help here too...

 ---
-class: center, middle

-## Sharing Bundles With OCI Registries (Docker Registries)
+# Sharing Bundles With OCI Registries (Docker Registries)

 .center[
   ![how oci shares bundles](/images/pack-your-bags/share-bundles.png) ]

 ---
-class: center, middle

-## OCI Registries Can Store Lots of Things
+# OCI Registries Can Store Lots of Things

 * CNAB today is working within the OCI Spec (not optimal)
 * CNAB Spec group working with OCI to improve this